The bridge consists of two pairs of braced steel beams which are 36.26m long and each weigh 70 tonnes.

 The bus lane starts at the railway bridge crossing the M32 just south of Eastville junction and links with Newfoundland Way as it enters the central city area at Cabot Circus.

-The new southbound bus lane is expected to open 1st July once the average speed cameras have been installed and are working.
+The new southbound bus lane is expected to open within the next few weeks once the average speed cameras are enforced.